seanboe/QuadrupedProject/README.md

 - [Radiohead](https://github.com/adafruit/RadioHead)

 <i>Note that QuadrupedKinematics is a custom library; you will need to download it and place in the <code>lib</code>
-in you platformIO project folder (which you can download above)</i>
+in your platformIO project folder (which you can download above)</i>

 ### Hardware
 You can find the CAD files in .step format [here](https://github.com/seanboe/QuadrupedProject) -will update _*very soon*_

-A BOM (Bill of Materials) will be coming shortly too, once I've actually finished building this thing.
+A bill of materials (BOM) can be found [here](https://github.com/seanboe/QuadrupedProject/tree/master/Hardware) as a .numbers file or
+[here](https://docs.google.com/spreadsheets/d/18XhNiGI3mZoEecLmq4_vx1SQUpdlzQzPsUQPOoMVXBk/edit#gid=0) as a google spreadsheet.

+This doesn't include components for the PCB yet.

 I've also designed a PCB for this robot: <br>
 <a href="https://github.com/seanboe/QuadrupedProject/tree/master/Hardware"><img src="Hardware/PCBV1-0/layoutV1-0.png" height="200"></a>
 <br>
 Gerber files for version 1.0 can be found <a href="Hardware">here</a>.

-A Bill of Materials for the PCB and robot will be coming soon.

 I'm also recording most of the progress for the project on my blog, which is [here](https://seanboe.github.io/blog/), and I release short updates on my [YouTube Channel](https://www.youtube.com/channel/UCSMmECMAWD-FGQWWuThr7_w)